Grow & Preserve a year's worth of food

 YOUR ZONE

 Weather, pests, soil type, season length, and plant varieties all vary drastically by zone and region.
-This course is tailored specifically to our local community here in zones 5 & 6 in the {Pacific} Inland Northwest region.
+This course is tailored specifically to Zones 4-8.

 YOUR EXPERIENCE